tebri11/en-for-designers/extra-takeaways/index.md

-# Takeaways
+# 🤍 Takeaways

 Five things I learned this semester:

 1. How to work with app Github.
 2. How to crop and decrease picture to Github.
-3. How to use app Slack.
+3. I know what is All Text and Markdown.
-4.
+4. How to use app Slack, Dillinger, Grammarly and Hemingway editor.
 5.